May 3rd, 2018: This remains one of the most visited posts on the blog.

 In the United States six volumes of Christian Readings were published by Catholic Book Publishing in 1972 (reprints can be bought on AbeBooks).
 These are excellent, they print the text of the two-year readings in the NAB version and a non-Scriptural reading, not necessarily Patristic, sometimes the second reading relates to the Gospel of the Mass of the day rather than the Office reading.
 Every reading is also provided with a short introductory paragraph to set it in context or to talk about the author; I find these very helpful.

 Pluscarden Abbey in Scotland produced a set of Word documents for the two year cycle, using the RSV text for the Scripture readings and a set of second readings.
-The work was mainly done by the then Prior, Fr Stephen Holmes, now a priest in the Scottish Episcopal Church.
+The work was mainly done by the then Prior, Fr Stephen Holmes, now an Anglican priest.
 The second reading lectionary is heavily based on A Word in Season but all the readings are Patristic.
 When no reading could be found to relate to the scriptural reading they tend to use a text on general monastic themes, which are sometimes a little out of place in a non-monastic context.

 The Pluscarden lectionary has been self-published in four volumes by Jonathan Britt, on Lulu.
 Although he uses the same Bible translations for each book as the Divine Office: New Jerusalem, New English, Good News, New American and NRSV.